sasfog/Open-PupilEXT/3rdparty/PupilEXT_Third_Party_Licenses/README.md

 <a id="Spii" href="https://github.com/PetterS/spii"><b>Spii</b></a> is a library for optimisation. ([License](https://github.com/PetterS/spii/blob/master/LICENSE))

+<a id="QCustomPlot" href="https://www.qcustomplot.com/"><b>QCustomPlot</b></a> is a Qt C++ widget for plotting and data visualization.
+It has no further dependencies and is well documented.
+(License: GPL 3.0)

+<a id="QJsonModel" href="https://github.com/dridk/QJsonModel"><b>QJsonModel</b></a> is a JSON tree model class for Qt6/C++17 based on QAbstractItemModel.
+(License: MIT)

 <a id="QuaZip" href="https://github.com/stachenov/quazip"><b>QuaZip</b></a> is is the C++ wrapper for Gilles Vollant's ZIP/UNZIP package (AKA Minizip) using Qt library. ([License](https://github.com/stachenov/quazip/blob/master/COPYING))

+<a id="QtOpenGLViewer" href="https://github.com/marcel-goldschen-ohm/QtOpenGLViewer"><b>QtOpenGLViewer</b></a> is a simple 3D/2D OpenGL viewer with mouse rotation, pan, zoom and some object selection.
+The code portions in this project have been partly modified by Gábor Bényei, otherwise it is the work of the original author.
+(License: MIT)

 <a id="Tbb" href="https://github.com/oneapi-src/oneTBB"><b>Tbb</b></a> is for parallel programming. ([License](https://github.com/oneapi-src/oneTBB/blob/master/LICENSE.txt))